SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/About_DMS_Security/User_management.md

 By default, DataMiner will import users from its local Active Directory.

 > [!NOTE]
 > Importing users via these methods does not necessarily allow these users to sign in.
-For user authentication, see [User authentication](#user-authentication).
+See [User authentication](#user-authentication).

 ## Local users